 Mr Smith is 69, has frontal dementia and has been in his current care home for a year, as his partner could not meet his needs at home.
 Mr Smith does not appreciate that there is a problem, saying that he does not understand why he cannot go out as he always did.
 He becomes agitated when he tries to leave the home and is told by staff that he has to stay.
 He has never been aggressive but has raised his fists to staff when they stop him opening the front door.
 He was in hospital recently with a chest infection and tested positive for COVID-19.
 The care home contact the GP and ask her to prescribe an antipsychotic to control his behaviour.
 He is on a Deprivation of Liberty Safeguards (DoLS) order.

 The home receive advice from the local community mental health team.
-As part of the discussion with Mr Smith's partner (who has had the illness, is now recovered and is symptom-free), the home agreed that he can visit and sit in the garden at a 2-metre distance.
-Through conversations with his partner on the phone and in the garden, Mr Smith begins to understand the need for isolation, which is why the front door of the home is locked.
+As part of the discussion with Mr Smith's partner (who has had the illness, is now recovered and is symptom-free), the home agreed that he can now come and see Mr Smith using their visiting pod.
+Through conversations with his partner on the phone and in person, Mr Smith begins to understand the need for isolation, which is why the front door of the home is locked.
 The staff put visual images on the front door to remind Mr Smith not to go out.
 He becomes less distressed and does not need antipsychotic medication.

 A personalised care plan to manage behavioural disturbances is important for people with dementia.
 Often, a person-centred approach can help diffuse such behavioural disturbances.
 Alternatives to drugs should be tried before prescribing medication.
 Specialist advice should be sought if medication is being considered.
 There is excellent guidance on assessing mental capacity.

 Supporting residents with end of life care